Frequently asked questions

 The product team behind Koa Health is based in Barcelona, the US and the UK.
 Our team of experienced designers and engineers work hard (and smart) to ensure engaging UX and UI - all based on Material Design - and high-quality code.

-All content is written by our expert mental health team, made up of psychiatrists, psychologists, neuroscientists, behavioural scientists and researchers.
+All content is written by our expert mental health team, made up of psychiatrists, psychologists, neuroscientists, behavioral scientists and researchers.
 You can find out more about some of our content authors (like Silvina, Claudia and Sophie) in their bios on our blog.

 How do we know it works?